zuozhenggh/learning-library/common/labs/setup-compute-generic/setup-compute.md

 [Link to OCI Marketplace](https://www.oracle.com/cloud/marketplace/)

 ## Appendix: Troubleshooting Tips
 If you encountered any issues during the lab, follow the steps below to resolve them.
-If you are unable to resolve, please skip to the **See an Issue** section to submit your issue via our feedback form.
+If you are unable to resolve, please skip to the **Need Help** section to submit your issue via our  support forum.
 - Availability Domain Mismatch
 - Limits Exceeded
 - Invalid public key